Baler Maintenance Tips

 • Self-cleaning compactors are available

-• Reduces overall number of trash pickups
+• Reduces the overall number of trash pickups

 marathon-vertical trash compactor